 This course will cover topics in a first university course in Mathematics but not including calculus and includes the following syllabus:

-Inequalities, modulus and intervals.
+Inequalities, modulus and intervals, numbers and errors.

 Functions: the circular, hyperbolic and logarithmic functions and their inverses.